Nine face trial in Germany for alleged far-right coup plot

 Police swooped in to arrest most of the group in raids across Germany in December 2022 and the charges were brought at the end of last year.

-In all, 26 people are accused in the huge case against the extremist network, with trials also set to open in Munich and Frankfurt.

-Reuss will stand trial in Frankfurt from May 21, alongside another ringleader, an ex-army officer identified as Ruediger v.P., and a former MP for the far-right Alternative for Germany (AfD) party, Birgit Malsack-Winkemann.
+Reuss will stand trial in Frankfurt from May 21, alongside another ringleader, the ex-army officer Ruediger v.P., and a former MP for the far-right Alternative for Germany (AfD) party, Birgit Malsack-Winkemann.

 Long dismissed as malcontents and oddballs, believers in Reichsbuerger-type conspiracies have become increasingly radicalised in recent years and are seen as a growing security threat.